edmundchong/Inventor/Touchscreen arena/Cam mount adapter/cam m6 replacement/README.md

 # Cam Mount Adapter Step by Step Assembly

 ## Notes
-- mounting piece for the cheap ELP USB cameras off Amazon
+- Mounting piece for the cheap ELP USB cameras off Amazon
-- this replaces the original on the camera--(screw threads 1/4-20)
+- This replaces the original on the camera--(screw threads 1/4-20).
+I made this change so that it is compatible with the rest of the setup which uses metric screws
-- the two small screws which attach the part to the camera, are #0
+- The two small screws which attach the part to the camera, are #0
+- Digression

+      - There are imperial t-slot nuts
+      - Thorlabs has 1/2" optical posts with imperial threads at the bottom
+      - And screw adapters to go from metric to imperial
+      - But there are some weird / difficult combinations and too much trouble in the end

 ## Materials
 1. **Camera**